 Of course, as with any multi-level-marketing company, a big part of your compensation will come from recruiting others and building your downline.

-With a big team, it can add up... but the big money (as far as percentages go) is on the Piphany items that you sell directly.
+With a big team, it can add up... but the big money (as far as percentages go) is on the Piphany items you sell directly.
 You can earn between 20 - 50 percent.

 Of course, all of the above doesn’t matter if P!phany’s clothes are no good.
 That doesn’t seem to be the case.
 It’s difficult to find reviews of P!phany’s clothes (not counting those from distributors which may be biased) but if you dig (and search for Honey & Lace) you can find some positive ones (examples below).